chauff/cse1500-web-transcripts/_lectures/css.md

                 color: var(--darkColor);
             }

-            /* let's make all numbers bold and italics */ button span {
+            button span {
                 font-style: italic;
                 color: darkblue;
             }

-            /* let's change the font/color of all elements that are not buttons */ h1, body>span {
+            h1, body>span {
                 font-family: sans-serif;
                 color: DeepPink;
             }

-            /* all but the first rule should be assigned this color */ span+span {
+            span+span {
                 color: RoyalBlue;
             }